 - Hong Kong has one of the largest and most dynamic film entertainment industries in the world.
-As one of the world's largest film and television content exporters, Hong Kong has captured a fair share of the regional market, in particular the market on the Chinese mainland.
+As one of the world's largest film and television content exporters, Hong Kong has captured a fair share of the regional market, in particular the market in mainland China.

-- Hong Kong's audio-visual services industry has gained preferential access under CEPA to the huge media entertainment market on the Chinese mainland.
+- Hong Kong's audio-visual services industry has gained preferential access under CEPA to the huge media entertainment market in mainland China.
 The latest CEPA agreement concerning the Mainland’s Specific Commitments on Liberalisation of Trade in Services for Hong Kong was signed in December 2015 for implementation in mid-2016, providing further enhancement in market access for Hong Kong service suppliers to the mainland market.

 Most local film companies deal directly with cinema chains for local screening on a revenue-sharing basis.
 Rights will then be sold to distribution companies for other forms of release, including video rental and sales, and television broadcasting.
 There are also companies which specialise in distributing foreign films in Hong Kong.

 The film industry is represented by several industry associations, including the Movie Producers and Distributors Association of Hong Kong Ltd (MPDA), the Motion Picture Industry Association (MPIA), the Hong Kong Film Directors’ Guild (HKFDG), and the Hong Kong Screenwriters’ Guild (HKSWG).